55 Animals Found in Lakes

 Mayflies are small aquatic animals found in lakes, rivers, and streams.
 They have delicate, transparent wings and two or three long tails.

-Their lifespan is quite short, usually just a few days, during which they feed on algae and plant matter.
-They reproduce by laying eggs in the water, hatching them into larvae.
+Their lifespan is quite short, usually just a few days.
+During this time, they feed on algae and plant matter.
+They reproduce by laying eggs in the water and hatching them into larvae.

-Fish often eats the larvae, while the adult mayflies are used as food for birds and other predators.
+Fish often eat the larvae, while the adult mayflies are used as food for birds and other predators.

-Mayflies are important to the ecology of lakes, rivers, and streams as they provide an important food source for larger animals.
+Mayflies are important to the ecology of lakes, rivers, and streams because they provide a food source for larger animals.

 15. Bluegill